Click

 2. Never anchor a boat from the stern alone because:

-when windy, waves can overwhelm a small boat and enter the boat over
+when windy, waves can overwhelm a small boat and enter the boat over the transom.

 the bow should always be pointing away from the wind.